The Benefits of Amalaki

 How to Use Amla

 Because taste plays such an important role in the digestive process and signals the body to initiate its own supportive mechanisms, Ayurveda traditionally recommends tasting herbs.
-Amla can be taken internally in three forms: a powder, a tablet, or in a jam such as chyavanprash.
-Banyan Botanicals makes amla available in all three of these forms:
+Amla can be taken internally in four forms: a powder, a tablet, a liquid extract, or in a jam such as chyavanprash.
+Banyan Botanicals makes amla available in all four of these forms:

 - Amla Powder

 Amla powder offers the full experience of tasting the herb and also provides the most economical option for purchasing amla.
 Like triphala, amla powder can be taken as a hot or cold infusion in water, at night or upon rising.
 In some instances, taking amla in milk, ghee or another carrier substance may help to direct the herb to a specific tissue or organ, or guide it toward a particular kind of systemic support.
 An ayurvedic practitioner can advise you on the appropriate anupan (carrier) for your herbs.
 You can also refer to the Ayurveda’s Carrier Substances guide to better understand which anupan is most appropriate for you.
 A typical dose of amla powder is ¼–½ teaspoon, once or twice daily, or as directed by your healthcare practitioner.

 - Amla Tablets

 Banyan’s 100% USDA organic tablets provide a more convenient way to take amla, especially for those who are frequently traveling or on the go.
 The tablets also provide a nice alternative for those who find the taste a deterrent to taking the herb.
 Banyan provides herbs in a tablet form (rather than a capsule) because tablets allow you to get a sample of the taste, allowing the digestive process to receive appropriate signals about what you are about to ingest and inviting the body to initiate other healing mechanisms.
-A typical dose is 1-2 tablets, once or twice daily, or as directed by your healthcare practitioner.
+A typical dose is one to two tablets, once or twice daily, or as directed by your healthcare practitioner.